Myfanwy Pavelic: Awards and honours

 In 1984, she was made a Member of the Order of Canada.
 In 1984 she received an Honorary Doctorate from the University of Victoria and awarded the Order of Canada.
 In 2001, she was made a Member of the Order of British Columbia.

-In 1997 she became a founding member of the Canadian Portrait Academy (CPA) and in 1998 won the F.H.
-Varley Medallion for Best Portrait Painting for her portrait of Pierre Elliott Trudeau.
+In 1997, she became a founding member of the Canadian Portrait Academy (CPA) and in 1998, won the F.H.
+Varley Medallion for Best Portrait Painting for her portrait of Pierre Elliott Trudeau, the medallion sculpted by her friend Christian Cardell Corbet.
 She was made a member of the Royal Canadian Academy of Arts.